rsksmart/rootstock-integration-tests/SECURITY.md

 ## Responsible Disclosure

-For all security related issues, XXX has two main points of contact.
+For all security related issues, Rootstock Integration Tests has two main points of contact.
 Reach us at <security@rootstocklabs.com> or use the GitHub Security Advisory ["Report a Vulnerability"](https://github.com/rsksmart/rootstock-integration-tests/security/advisories/new) tab.

 The Rootstock team will send a response indicating the next steps in handling your report.
 After the initial reply to your report, the security team will keep you informed of the progress towards a fix and full announcement, and may ask for additional information or guidance.